python/devguide/documenting.rst

 Translating
 ===========

-Python documumentation translations are governed by the :PEP:`545`, they are built by `docsbuild-scripts
+Python documentation translations are governed by the :PEP:`545`, they are built by `docsbuild-scripts
 <https://github.com/python/docsbuild-scripts/>`__ and hosted on
 docs.python.org.
 There are several documentation translations already